-Revenue from product sales is recorded at the net sales price (transaction price), which includes estimates of variable consideration for which reserves are established and which result from discounts, product returns, chargebacks, rebates, co-pay assistance and other allowances offered within contracts between the Company and its Customers, health care providers, payors and other indirect customers relating to the Company's sales of its products.
-These reserves are based on the amounts earned or estimated amounts expected to be claimed on the related sales and are classified as reductions of accounts receivable (if the amount will be credited to the Customer, for example chargebacks) or as a current liability (if the amount is payable to a Customer or a party other than a Customer, for example rebates, product returns and co-pay assistance).
+Revenue from product sales is recorded at the net sales price (transaction price), which includes estimates of variable consideration for which reserves are established and which result from discounts, returns, chargebacks, rebates, co-pay assistance and other allowances that are offered within contracts between the Company and its Customers, health care providers, payors and other indirect customers relating to the Company's sales of its products.
+These reserves are based on the amounts earned or to be claimed on the related sales and are classified as reductions of accounts receivable (if the amount will be credited to the Customer) or as a current liability (if the amount is payable to a Customer or a party other than a Customer).
 When appropriate, these estimates take into consideration a range of possible outcomes which are probability-weighted in accordance with the expected value method in ASC 606 for relevant factors such as the Company's historical experience, current contractual and statutory requirements, specific known market events and trends, industry data, and forecasted customer buying and payment patterns.
 Overall, these reserves reflect the Company's best estimates of the amount of consideration to which it is entitled based on the terms of the respective underlying contracts.